 The Value of OpenShift + NGINX Plus Ingress Controller for Kubernetes

 Help your teams solve security, complexity, and cultural challenges!
-With the NGINX Ingress Operator for OpenShift, you can use NGINX Plus Ingress Controller for Kubernetes alongside the default OpenShift router.
+With the NGINX Ingress Operator for OpenShift, you can use NGINX Plus Ingress Controller alongside the default OpenShift router.
 We started with the NGINX Open Source Ingress controller – the most widely deployed on the planet – and built a fully supported version with enterprise‑grade features that enable far more than just traffic management for your containers.
 With a couple of keystrokes, your developers can improve testing so that bad code doesn’t get into production, and immediately start getting better data about app functionality and performance.

 Get Faster Release Cycles